binaryage/totalfinder-web/tweaks.md

 ### Hide icon in Menu Bar

-By default TotalFinder displays small icon in the Menu Bar.
+By default TotalFinder displays a small icon in the Menu Bar.
 It shows an auxiliary menu when clicked.
 You may hide the icon to conserve Menu Bar space.

 <img src="/images/uninstall-menu.png">